What is Thalassemia?

 - Beta-thalassemia – The genes of beta-globin are infected.

 It develops when there is some abnormality in any one of the genes that are involved in the production of haemoglobin and this defect is inherited from the parents.
 If anyone of the parents has thalassemia, the baby is more likely to develop this disease so-called thalassemia minor.
 If both the parents suffer from this disease, you are more likely to get the disease.

 Beta thalassemia occurs in two different forms namely thalassemia intermedia and thalassemia major.

-Thalassemia symptoms appear generally before a child’s second year of age and severe anemia concerned with this condition can be fatal.
+Thalassemia symptoms appear generally before a child’s second year of age and severe anaemia concerned with this condition can be fatal.
 Some of the major signs of thalassemia major include:

 - Poor appetite

 This kind of thalassemia is so serious that it needs frequent blood transfusions.
 Thalassemia intermedia is a less serious kind of beta-thalassemia and do not require the patient to go through blood transfusions.

 It consists of two major forms namely, Hydrops fetalis and Haemoglobin H disease.

 Haemoglobin H can be responsible for bone complexities.
 The forehead, cheeks, and jaw may overgrow.
 Moreover, haemoglobin H can cause:

 - An intensely enlarged spleen

 The treatment depends on its type and severity of the disease.
 The doctor provides a course of treatment that suits best for a particular case.

 Some of the treatments opted for maximum cases include: